-One of our teachers, Shaykh Haitham Hamdan, recommends the following three steps to learning tafseer:
+Shaykh Haitham Hamdan recommends the following three steps to learning tafseer:

-- Get yourself a brief Tafseer book, one or two volumes.
-Such as Al-Jalalayn (Arabic version is here), Zubdat Al-Tafseer (available only in Arabic), or Al-Tafseer Al-Muyassar (available only in Arabic).
+- Get yourself a brief tafseer book, one or two volumes.
+Such as Al-Jalalayn, Zubdat Al-Tafseer, or Al-Tafseer Al-Muyassar.
 Spend a few years in totally absorbing/memorizing one of these books.
-Do not refer to any other book of Tafseer.
-The idea is that you become familiar with an understanding of each Qur’anic verse, without paying attention to disputes over Tafseer.
+Do not refer to any other book of tafseer.
+The idea is that you become familiar with an understanding of each Qur’anic verse, without paying attention to disputes over tafseer.
 Whenever you come across a verse you must be able to recall a full understanding of it according to this book.

-- Then move on to an intermediate Tafseer, such as Ibn Katheer’s (Arabic version is here).
+- Then move on to an intermediate tafseer, such as Ibn Katheer’s.
 Stick to it for several years until you have absorbed it all.

-- Finally, get one or more advanced Tafseers, such as Al-Tabari’s (available only in Arabic).
-Or get a specialized Tafseer such as one on Fiqh, such as Qurtubi (Arabic version is here), or linguistic tafseers, such as Abu Hayyan’s (available only in Arabic).
+- Finally, get one or more advanced tafseers, such as Al-Tabari’s.
+Or get a specialized tafseer such as one on Fiqh, such as Qurtubi, or linguistic tafseers, such as Abu Hayyan’s.

-For even a more thorough look into this topic, see this page.
+For an even more thorough look into this topic, I strongly suggest reading through this page.